atreyasha/spp-explainability/docs/develop.md

     2.  **TODO** either run baseline SoPa on new NLU data or run baseline SoPa on old data to get familiarity

+        1.  activate intel-mkl-2019.3, cuda-8.0 in sbatch scripts

     3.  **TODO** write proposal and manuscript with key research questions -\> address points directly from step 3 document requirements

+    4.  use existing defaults for dependencies for now, experiment and update them later on

-    4.  populate repository with hooks, data downloads, documentation and models -\> update metadata in scripts when possible
+    5.  update metadata in scripts later with new workflows

+    6.  add MIT license when made public

 2. Interpretable neural architectures